majdros/desktop_ros2_ws/src/my_robot_localization/README.md

 # Localization ROS2 Package
-A ROS2 package that implements robot localization systems using a custom implementation of Kalman Filter (KF) and the robot_localization package for the Extended Kalman Filter (EKF) on a custom-built physical mobile robot platform with real hardware sensors.
+A ROS2 package that implements robot localization systems using both local (using a custom implementation of Kalman Filter and the robot_localization package for the Extended Kalman Filter) and global (AMCL) methods on a custom-built physical mobile robot platform with real hardware sensors.

+## 1. Local Localization
+This part of the package focuses on local state estimation using sensor fusion with Kalman Filter (KF) and Extended Kalman Filter (EKF).

-## Overview
+### Overview

 This package was developed and tested on a custom-built physical robot with the following hardware:
 - Differential drive base with DC motors